ShashiKiranMR/CS-7641-ML-Project/README.md

 ### Clustering on TF-IDF model

-Now, we will be using the TF-IDF encoding for clustering similar sub-domain papers together.
+Now, we use the TF-IDF encoding for clustering similar sub-domain papers together.
 For this we are using K-means clustering algorithm and we are determining the optimal number of clusters using the popular elbow curve method.

 #### Without SVD
 From the below elbow curve, we are choosing K=6 as the optimal number of clusters for our final clustering model.